-How To Tuesday :: How to Remove Stains from Enameled Cookware
+How to Remove Stains from Enameled Cookware

 Find out how to remove stains from enameled cookware with easy, all natural steps!
 No harsh chemicals here, just a little elbow grease is all you need!

 Yesterday’s Hawaiian Kalua Pork basically did a number on my dutch oven… Did you see it?
 Yeah, go see what 6 hours of slow roasting can do, besides create an epically delicious roast Pumbaa… I’ll be here when you get back. *Insert elevator music* Okay, we’re back!
 So, after six smokey, delicious, hours of roasting, my dutch oven went through the ringer and looked like there was no return.

 But there was.
 And if you’re worried you can’t resuscitate your enameled cookware, you can!
 I’m not for using chemicals or anything funky – it can be done with natural cleaners you have in your kitchen cupboards already.
 Really!

 Step one is washing your pan like you traditionally would to remove the big stuff, with regular old sponge and dish soap.
 After it’s all done, there may still likely be some gunky stuck to several bits still left, like there was on the lid of my dutch oven.

 Next, I tackled it with my trusty Magic Eraser.
 Have you tried these?
 I swear they remove just about everything!
 Soak them in water as recommended and scrub.

 And after!!
 And that’s just the lid.
 But the rest of the dutch oven was another story.
 So I went to Def Con 4.
 Or is that Def Con 1?
 We’re just taking it to the next step friends.
 The next step required you going to your kitchen cupboard and grabbing your box of baking soda and creating a one to one paste of baking soda and water.